- About Us

 Better Banks is excited to announce a scholarship competition that enables Illinois high-school seniors to enter a statewide essay-writing contest.
 It is offered as part of a program sponsored by Illinois community banks and the CBAI Foundation for Community Banking to increase public awareness of locally owned banks and their contributions to the community.

 Better Banks is a member of the Community Bankers Association of Illinois (CBAI) which formed the Foundation in 1996.
 A monetary award in the amount of $1,000 a year for up to four years of higher education will be awarded to the author of the best essay submitted to the CBAI Foundation by a participating Illinois high school senior.
 Up to 11 additional first-place $1,000 awards and 12 second place $500 awards are available in each of the regions of the state.
 An additional $500 will be awarded to the high school of the overall winner.

-The bank is working with area High Schools to invite seniors to write a one-page essay on the theme: Why is a trusted partner such as a community bank so valuable to have during the global pandemic?
+The bank is working with area High Schools to invite seniors to write a one-page essay on the theme: How has the response of community banks differed from that of the megabanks during the global pandemic?

 Length of the essay must be one-page; double-spaced, using Times New Roman font, and 10-12 point size.